Staying Calm When You Work From Home With Kids

 Don’t listen to music with words, especially if you’re a writer.
 At least, not during your workday.
 When I do that, I find myself staring off as I take in the words and story in the song.
 Spotify has a ton of classical and spa-inspired playlists.
 Listen to those instead.

 Just.
 Say.
-No. If someone wants you to do something for you because you’re just sitting around at home LOL NO. If you were sitting in a cubicle would you have the luxury to say yes?
+No. If someone wants you to do something for them because you’re just sitting around at home LOL NO. If you were sitting in a cubicle would you have the luxury to say yes?
 No. Your job is not a luxury.

 Calmdown Techniques to Manage Stress While Working